OpenIPC/docs/src/content/docs/use-cases/fpv/APFPV.md

 same thing at get dynamic interval will lower bitrate faster or lower depends of link quality.

-I suggest to try different value for d > dbm and see in flight

-thats all for the moment
+I suggest to try different value for d > dbm and see in flight you can killall ap_alink.sh and type sh /etc/ap_alink.sh to execute script with log, log will show current bitrate, interval and dbm thats all for the moment